-- Youth 12 to 17 years of age must purchase a Youth License to hunt, participate in the big game controlled hunt drawing, or purchase preference points.
+- Youth 12 to 17 years of age must purchase a Combination License or Youth Sports Pac to hunt, participate in the big game controlled hunt drawing, or purchase preference points.

 - Youth 11 years of age and under do not need a license to hunt game birds, small game, or unprotected wildlife.

-- Youth 9 to 11 years of age and older may apply for preference point savers through the controlled hunt drawing provided they purchase a Youth License.
+- Youth 9 to 11 years of age and older may apply for preference point savers through the controlled hunt drawing provided they purchase a Combination License or Youth Sports Pac.
 The free Youth Game Bird Hunting License does not allow a youth to participate in the controlled hunt drawing or apply for preference points.

-- Youth between 9 and 12 years of age may possess both a free Youth Game Bird Hunting License and a Youth License.
+- Youth between 9 and 12 years of age may possess both a free Youth Game Bird Hunting License and a Combination License or Youth Sports Pac.

 - Have in their possession a Hunter Education Certificate or a Department issued document with their Hunter Education Certificate number to hunt anywhere except land owned by their parent or legal guardian.
 See exceptions under the Mentored Youth Hunter Program.

 Hunter Education can be completed with a conventional classroom course or independent study with a hands-on field day.
 For more information visit: myodfw.com/articles/take-hunter-education-course